 Invasive in some parts of the world.

-These bees belong to the group of white-tailed species, but as the name suggests, the tail is not entirely white, being more cream in colour.
+Adults: These bees belong to the group of white-tailed species, but as the name suggests, the tail is not entirely white, being more cream in colour.
 A queen is most likely seen in spring when searching for nest sites.
 She's large (2cm) with black and golden yellow banding, with a creamy-white tail (buff colour).
 Workers and male drones vary between 1.4- 1.7cm, but their banding follows the same pattern.
 Tip: the slight brown tinge to the tail colour may differentiate this bee from a white-tailed bumblebee.

 Europe, New Zealand and parts of North America

 It is not recommended to treat flowering garden plants where bees are present.
-Pesticides and herbicides can impair a bees navigation system, making it hard for them to find the hive; they can be deadly in some cases.